tbenade/wercker-devcenter/source/articles/languages/ruby.md

       steps:
         - bundle-install
 ```
-In the above example we have speficied the default Ruby version (1.9.3-p429) and execute the `bundle install` command.
+In the above example we have specified the default Ruby version (1.9.3-p429) and execute the `bundle install` command.

-`Rake` or other commands can be executed through the `script` clause, of which you can see an example below:
+`Rake` or other commands can be executed through the `script` clause, like so:

 ``` yaml
     box: wercker/ruby